Table of contents

 Cancer patients and their families should speak to a Zantac cancer lawyer right away if they:

 If you took Zantac and developed cancer, you may have the right to pursue a claim for compensation for damages that include the medical expenses you have incurred and the pain and suffering you have been through.
-Find out more about filing a cancer lawsuit.

 Researchers have found a strong link between the impurity that has been found in ranitidine, NDMA, and numerous types of cancer.
 In light of the compelling links between ranitidine and NDMA exposure and between NDMA exposure and many types of cancer, there have also been Zantac lawsuits filed in cases of other types of cancer.
 Although these cancers may not often be associated with NDMA, their development was somewhat rare and determined by medical experts to be likely related to Zantac use.